Smog towers ‘quick fix’, no scientific evidence they tackle pollution long-term: experts | Headlines

 "It will be really unfortunate if other cities decide to follow suit and set up these expensive, ineffective towers.
 They are an enormous distraction from what should be the governments' focus: reducing emissions," Santosh Harish, a fellow at the Centre for Policy Research, told PTI.

-Their comments came soon after Delhi Chief Minister Arvind Kejriwal inaugurated India’s first smog tower in the city’s Connaught Place area.
-The government claimed it will purify 1,000 cubic meters of air per second within a radius of around one kilometre.
+Their comments came soon after Delhi Chief Minister Arvind Kejriwal inaugurated India's first smog tower in the city's Connaught Place area on Monday.
+The government claimed it will purify 1,000 cubic meters of air per second within a radius of around one kilometer.

 Kejriwal said the over 24-meter tall structure, the first of its kind in India, has been set up as a pilot project and initial trends will be available within a month.
 If the pilot project is successful, more smog towers will be installed in the national capital.

-Another 25-metre tower, built by the Central government at Anand Vihar, is expected to become operational by August 31.
+Another 25-meter tower, built by the Central government at Anand Vihar, is expected to become operational by August 31.

 Each tower costs around Rs.
-22 crore.
-The two towers will have 1,200 air filters.
-Air will be sucked in from the top of the tower, filtered, and released through the fans at the bottom.
+22 crores.
+Air will be sucked in from the top of the tower, filtered, and released through fans at the bottom.

 Arguing that anti-smog towers are an ineffective means to control pollution, environment experts raised concerns over their feasibility and said there are no studies to assess the impact of this technology on ambient air quality.

-Environmentalist Harjeet Singh noted that the installation of the smog tower in Delhi is just a quick-fix solution.
-It will provide immediate relief from air pollution, and that too in a small catchment area.
+Environmentalist Harjeet Singh noted that the installation of the smog tower in Delhi is just a quick fix solution.
+It will provide immediate relief from air pollution, and that too only in a small catchment area.

 ''We must tackle the root causes of air pollution and promote green public transport, adopt better waste management practices and switch to renewable energy," Singh told PTI.